Priyanka651/Weather-App-Backend/README.md

 - Fetches forecast from OpenWeather → filters relevant dates
 - The backend extracts one forecast per day at 12:00 PM from OpenWeather’s 3-hour interval 5-day API.
 - Builds Google Maps URL
-“Only the forecast days within the selected date range are stored in MongoDB.”
+ Notes: Only the forecast days within the selected date range are stored in MongoDB.